MiaPaulson/atls4630-project1-processblog/README.md

 4. Favorites

-## First Milestone
+## Milestone 2
-My job for the first milestone was to work on the Search and Filter section that's "static".
+My job for Milestone 2 was to work on the Search and Filter section that's "static".
 I cross-referenced the others' code for my css ideas and little refreshers on react since I'm still super new to it.
+I also used our Figma prototype as a reference to make the look of our final product similar.
 I also used ChatGPT to help with specific CSS coding - I don't know every specific syntax, so I asked for some help with what I was envisioning.

+Right away I knew I needed:
+1. Searchbar
+2. Dropdown for searchable types
+3. Different filter buttons
+4. Title and header bar

+The CSS for the Searchbar + Dropdown presented in our Figma was very difficult to do on my own, so ChatGPT was a big helper for this specific task.
+I figured out that you can hide the outline AND the overflow, making both interactions look like one seemless bar.

-Doing the research for a "dropdown" for sections to specify what the user is looking up in the search bar was a bit confusing.
-It looks like I'm going to have to make a new branch of the search and filter for the dropdown specifically, like how our cart is set up.
+Doing the research for a "dropdown" for sections to specify what the user is looking up in the search bar is a bit confusing.
+It looked like I'm going to have to make a new branch of the search and filter for the dropdown specifically, like how our cart is set up.
 So I made a new folder and file inside the SearchFilter section as a new branch.

 Actually, after coding it, decided to NOT make Dropdown its own page.
 Just threw it in on the SearchFilter page.